earkevin11/On-Premise-AD-Implementation-on-Azure/README.md

 - Active Directory uses uses DNS to find and resolve distinguished names into IP addresses.
 - AD cannot work without DNS.

+# Use Case: Install AD connect on on-premises AD environment and sync users to Azure AD environment
+- Since I do not have a on premise environment, an Azure VM will act as an on-premise AD environment.
+- Three VMs will be needed
+- One VM will act as a Directory
+- One VM will be the server where AD connect is installed
+- One VM will be domain joined to the Directory where the Admin can log into.

 # Install AD DS on VM and Ensure a Domain is in place
 - This VM will act as AD.